-The most important plans to consider in business include business plan, a financial plan, and a marketing plan.
+The most important plans to consider in business include a business plan, a financial plan, and a marketing plan.

 Without all of these, you will be operating in the dark.
-Unfortunately, many businesses start without a basic plan and like the saying goes; failure to plan is an automatic plan to fail.
+Unfortunately, many businesses start without a basic plan, and like the saying goes, failure to plan is an automatic plan to fail.

 2. Not Setting Smart Goals

 Goals are things you want to achieve in business.
 It is sometimes awesome and broken down into smaller goals to enable you to run your business easily.
-Goals give you direction when you first start your business and then keep you on track during the daily operations.
+Goals give you direction when you first start your business and then keep you on track during daily operations.

 Setting business goals isn’t a Herculean task.
 The important thing is ensuring your goals are SMART goals.
-This implies that your goals must be specific, measurable, achievable, realistic and time-bound.
+This implies that your goals must be specific, measurable, achievable, realistic, and time-bound.